 By the time of his accession to the throne, little was known about the future emperor both in Russia and abroad.
 Such lack of information became the reason for hopes that the new emperor would lead Russia away from the path of conservatism which his father, Alexander III, followed.
 However, in his first public speech, Nicholas dispelled those hopes which forever set the liberal intelligentsia against him, and until the end of his reign they sought to show the inefficiency of his rule.

 Being prepared to take on the reign over Russian Empire since childhood, Nicholas believed in his divine destiny and was a convinced autocrat.
 Devoted to his wife, he was also influenced by her.
 Alexandra, in her turn, shared his views and truly believed that autocracy was good for Russia and must be preserved at all costs.

-During his reign, NIcholas II continued what was started way before him and supported decisions aimed at economic and social modernization.
+During his reign, Nicholas II continued what was started way before him and supported decisions aimed at economic and social modernisation.

 In 1895—1897, he carried monetary reform that introduced the circulation of the gold ruble (which replaced the silver ruble).
 The reform strengthened the external and internal ruble exchange rate, improved the investment climate in the country, and helped to attract domestic and foreign capital into the economy.